cloudflare/cloudflare-docs/products/firewall/src/content/known-issues-and-faq/index.md

 * Users keep retrying hCaptcha (CAPTCHA failures in hCaptcha are not registered as failed and represent interim failures).
 * Cloudflare receives a malformed challenge answer.

-## Why do I see matches for a Firewall Rule that was not supposed to match the request?
+## Why do I have matches for a Firewall Rule that was not supposed to match the request?

 Make sure you are looking at the correct request.